The safest and most efficient way to remove an asbestos residue from the sprayed coating process is the utilisation of a Wet Abrasive Blasting System.

 Once the enclosure has been signed off as completely sealed, the cleaning commences under fully controlled conditions, firstly by removing the overlying loose debris followed by the use of the Wet Abrasive Blasting System.
 The ‘wet shot blast’ is designed specifically for this environment and is operated by highly trained teams in complete protective clothing, including full face respirators.

 The machines containing the water and abrasive are situated outside of the enclosure so they can be serviced by qualified engineers away from the danger area.
 The material is pressure fed through a number of pipes entering through a small hole in the wall which is sealed once the pipes are in place, before the negative pressure tests are carried out.

-During the operation external background air monitoring is undertaken on a regular basis by a UKAS accredited laboratory to ensure the control measures are assessed and adequate.
+During the asbestos removal operation, external background air monitoring is undertaken on a regular basis by a UKAS accredited laboratory, to ensure the control measures are assessed and adequate.

 The items being worked upon are stripped back to bare metal, with no traces of asbestos left.
 The removed asbestos containing material is carefully bagged, sealed and removed to a secure asbestos waste skip via a bag lock system.
 Here they are cleaned, double bagged and sealed again before being transported to a licensed disposal facility.

 Once the entire enclosure is clear of asbestos contamination, the UKAS accredited laboratory will return to undertake the ‘4 Stage Certificate of Re-Occupation’.
 On completion of the 4 Stage Clearance procedure the certificate will be issued and left on site.
 The Job is then complete and the site cleared.

 John F Hunt Environmental continue to explore & develop innovative methods for safe asbestos removal.